-Brookdale Community College President David Stout is pleased to announce that Nancy Kaari has joined the institution as vice president of advancement.
+Brookdale Community College President David Stout is pleased to announce that Nancy Kaari has joined the institution as vice president of Advancement.
 Kaari began her new role in February.

 “Nancy has had a long and successful career in advancement and administration in the nonprofit sector with the American Red Cross, and I am confident that her expertise will allow us to build upon our past successes,” said Dr. Stout.
 “She is a proud community college graduate and is passionate about opening the doors of Brookdale to students from all backgrounds.”

-Committed to the mission and the clients it served, Nancy was also actively involved with numerous large-scale national disasters, including Hurricanes Katrina, Wilma, Rita, and most recently, Hurricane Sandy, where she served as the NJ Director for Long Term Recovery.
+Committed to the mission and the clients it served, Kaari was also actively involved with numerous large-scale national disasters, including Hurricanes Katrina, Wilma, Rita, and most recently, Hurricane Sandy, where she served as the NJ Director for Long Term Recovery.

-“We are delighted to welcome Nancy our new vice president of advancement.
+“We are delighted to welcome Nancy, our new vice president of Advancement.
 Her challenging role includes helping us identify different sources of revenue, said Brookdale Trustee Tracey Abby-White, Chairman of the Board’s Finance & Facilities Committee.
-With Nancy’s leadership, we are looking forward to a very healthy prosperous year.”
+With Nancy’s leadership, we are looking forward to a very healthy, prosperous year.”

-Nancy will oversee and lead operations of Advancement, including development, fundraising, alumni affairs, college relations, grants, strategic partnerships, governmental affairs, and community relations.
+Kaari will oversee and lead operations of Advancement, including development, fundraising, alumni affairs, college relations, grants, strategic partnerships, governmental affairs, and community relations.

-“I am thrilled to be joining the faculty, staff, and board members whose dedication has made Brookdale so well known for its educational excellence and commitment to an exceptional student experience.
-Nancy says.
-I look forward to working with the entire College team to ensure our goal, that all students have access to everything Brookdale has to offer.”
+“I am thrilled to be joining the faculty, staff, and board members whose dedication has made Brookdale so well known for its educational excellence and commitment to an exceptional student experience,” Kaari said.
+“I look forward to working with the entire college team to ensure our goal, that all students have access to everything Brookdale has to offer.”

-Nancy graduated Cum Laude from Ocean County College.
+Kaari graduated Cum Laude from Ocean County College.
 She resides in Ocean County.